-A Brief History
+Small Business Saturday: A Brief History

 American Express started Small Business Saturday in 2010 as a marketing campaign.
-It was held the Saturday after Thanksgiving (and still is) and is like a Black Friday or Cyber Monday.
-It was created specifically to encourage people to shop at local brick-and-mortar businesses.
+It was held the Saturday after Thanksgiving (and still is) and is now part of the Black Friday or Cyber Monday weekend.

 In 2011, it was nationally recognized by government leaders and promoted as a holiday.
 Since its inception, Small Business Saturday has generated approximately $120 billion in revenue for small businesses.

 Most people are aware of the holiday now, and communities have embraced it, supporting local businesses in droves.